Skip to content

 Are robo-advisors worth it?

 For investors who'd otherwise leave cash uninvested: yes.
-For tax-advantaged accounts (tax-advantaged savings account, tax-advantaged retirement account): self-allocate to low-cost ETFs almost always wins.
+For tax-advantaged accounts (tax-advantaged retirement account): self-allocating to low-cost ETFs typically produces a higher after-fee return in the inputs tested.
 For taxable accounts: robo's tax-loss harvesting can offset higher fees.
 Behavioural value: hard to quantify but real for some - the 'right' choice depends on actual investor behaviour.

 Best robo-advisors?